What is Addiction?

 Addiction recovery can also encompass different types of counselling and therapeutic techniques.
 Some of those most employed in the field of addiction treatment include Cognitive Behavioural Therapy, Group Therapy, to Psychotherapy or Motivational Interviewing.
 All of these different approaches help people to look at their thinking and behaviour and work on ways of changing these.

-Addiction Recovery in Melbourne at the Hader Clinic
+Addiction Recovery at the Hader Clinic

 - Outpatient counselling